Jamesx86-64/JameOS/README.md

 14. Choose the "Enroll key from disk" option.
 15. Select the option that seems like it is the USB drive.
 16. Select the "JameOS secure boot key.cer" file.
-17. Now choose the "Contine" option and then choose "Yes".
+17. Now choose the "Continue" option and then choose "Yes".
 18. Now choose the "Reboot" option.
 19. From now on you can hold the shift key while you click the restart button and then choose to boot from the USB drive to run JameOS.
 20. To login the default password is "Password".